justinmahar/react-sub-unsub/README.md

 ## Overview

-Easily subscribe to and from events and timers in JavaScript.
+Easily subscribe to events and timers in JavaScript.

 When adding listeners, often you will need to remove that listener later.
 If you forget to do so, bugs or memory leaks may occur.
 The same applies for intervals and timeouts.